aperezhortal/flake8-dashboard/docs/index.md

 -----

-Run flake8 with the `--format=dashboard` option to create a nice-looking dashboard report in HTML.
-The directory in which to write HTML output can be specified with the `--outputdir`: (by default is
-\"./flake8\_dashboard\").
-Additionally, debuggin information (flake8
-violations and aggregations) can be saved as csv format passing the `--debug-info` option.
+Run flake8 with the `--format=dashboard` option to create a nice-looking The directory in which to write HTML output can be specified with the `--outputdir`: (by default is \"./flake8\_dashboard\").
+A title to the dashboard can be added using the `--title=my_title`.
+Additionally, debugging information (flake8 violations and aggregations) can be saved as csv format passing the `--debug-info` option.

 Simple usage example: